Second Sunday After the Epiphany | John 1:43-51

 He certainly got one.

 Jesus promised Nathanael that he would see “…heaven opened and the angels of God ascending and descending upon the son of man.”
 That would be something, heaven opened to our view, and angels coming and going.
 I wonder whether Nathanael ever got to see it.
-If so, the Gospels fail to mention it.
-If Nathanael wrote a Gospel himself, it has been lost.
+If so, the gospels fail to mention it.
+If Nathanael wrote a gospel himself, it’s been lost.
 We may never know whether he saw those angels.
 We do know that he saw plenty after that day under the fig tree.
+He saw enough.

 He was amazed that Jesus had seen him and known what sort of man he was, just from looking at him.
 It must have been a simple thing for Jesus, like a circus announcer knowing at a glance whether a child will prefer the tigers and elephants or the clowns.
 Whether the insight Jesus had was human or from God, Nathanael was amazed.